-For software version 2.5.xx, 2.6.xx, or 3.0.xx:
+For software version 2.5.xx, 2.6.xx, 3.0.xx, or 3.1.xx:

 In the WinCNC folder, there is a file named "driverinstaller.exe".
 This should be the only file you need to run in order to install the PCI card drivers.
 Double click on this file to run the driver installer program which will automatically detect the operating system and install the correct device driver (32 bit or 64 bit).
 After the program is finished, reboot your PC, and the driver should be installed correctly.